wpup/digster/README.md

 ## Coding style

-Digster has a `phpcs.rulset.xml` so you can check the source code coding style.
+Digster has a `phpcs.xml` so you can check the source code coding style.

 ```
 $ vendor/bin/phpcs -s --extensions=php --standard=phpcs.xml src/